Quantification of observed prior and likelihood information in parametric Bayesian modeling: Introduction

-The Bayesian viewpoint has been criticized due to the challenge of appropriately selecting a prior distribution, and a variety of approaches have been taken to construct a default prior or bypass the prior completely, such as the classic Jeffreys Prior (Jeffreys 1946), Berger and Bernardo's reference priors (Bernardo 1979, Berger and Bernardo 2009), Martin and Liu's concept of prior free inference (Martin et al. 2012), and other approaches reviewed by Kass and Wasserman (1996).
-Furthermore Yuan and Clarke (1999) introduce information theoretic arguments to determine a default likelihood.
-In contrast, I do not attempt to introduce a default prior, likelihood, nor a fundamentally new inferential procedure.
-Instead I suggest using standard parametric Bayesian inference with an arbitrarily specified prior and likelihood, and utilizing a pair of data dependent information theoretic metrics to quantify the information of both the prior and likelihood functions chosen.
-While this approach does not provide an explicit set of rules to define a likelihood or prior, it allows one to use a quantity to determine if prior or data assumptions are too strong or weak, similarly to how an analyst may use a p-value as a measure or tolerance of extremity under an assumed probabilistic model.
+The Bayesian viewpoint has been criticized due to the challenge of appropriately selecting a prior distribution, and a variety of approaches have been taken to construct a default prior or bypass the prior completely, such as the Jeffreys prior \cite{1946RSPSA.186..453J}, reference priors \cite{berger2009}, prior free inference \cite{martin2013inferential}, and other approaches reviewed in \cite{10.2307/2291752}.
+Furthermore, in \cite{yuan1999minimally}, information theoretic arguments are introduced to determine a default likelihood.
+In contrast, this work does not attempt to introduce a default prior, likelihood, nor a fundamentally new inferential procedure.
+Instead, it suggests using standard parametric Bayesian inference with an arbitrarily specified prior and likelihood (perhaps one of the well studied default choices), and a pair of data-dependent information-theoretic metrics to quantify the information of both the prior and likelihood functions chosen.
+While this approach does not provide an explicit set of rules to define a prior or likelihood, it allows one to use a quantity to determine if prior or data assumptions are too strong or weak, similarly to how an analyst might use a p-value as a measure or tolerance of extremity under an assumed probabilistic model.

-The ideas presented to quantify the information of the prior and likelihood are certainly not the only routes for addressing the issues raised; see for instance Reimherr et al. 2014, Evans and Jang 2011, and Clarke 1996.
-The metrics examined in this paper differ from said approaches in two notable ways.
-First it is not necessary to assume a true sampling distribution for their construction, and second they are not defined with respect to a default prior, such as the Jeffreys prior.
-Finally, we make explicit connections between the Lindley 1956 definition of the information provided by an experiment and the likelihood information in the next section.